kbmcconnell/PersonalPrivacyGuide/README.md

 | Internet of Things (IoT) devices | For the love of all things holy, you do **not** need a bluetooth toothbrush that tells you your brushing habits!
 Nearly ALL smart devices and activity & wellness apps sell usage data to advertisers. |

 ## Meta (Facebook, Instagram, Whatsapp)
-Meta is just here to get your data and make money.
-Here are some tips to fix that.
+Meta is just here to get your data and make money from it.

 ## Data brokers
 This [YouTube video](https://www.youtube.com/watch?v=iX3JT6q3AxA) is a great starting point to help you understand the breadth and depth of information gathered on you.
 The best thing you can do for your privacy is:
 - opt out of third party data sharing on everything
 - delete unnecessary apps
 - reduce the amount of IoT devices you use
-- verify the type of data your smart devices gather and share with third parties (and opt out where possible)
+- verify the type of data your smart devices (and apps) gather and share with third parties (and opt out where possible)

 ### Manual data removal
 | Pros | Cons |